Quick Details

 Schedule highlights

-Day 2, March 21: Speyside, The Heart of Scotch Whisky
+Day 2, March 21st: Speyside: The Heart of Scotch Whisky

-After breakfast, travel to Speyside, home to the highest concentration of whisky distilleries in Scotland.
+Day 2 is dedicated to the world-famous distilleries of Speyside, home to the highest concentration of Scotch whisky producers.

-Visit Glenfiddich Distillery, one of the world’s most iconic family-owned distilleries, followed by a stop at the Speyside Cooperage, where traditional oak casks are crafted and repaired.
+Begin at Glenfiddich Distillery, one of the world’s most iconic family-owned distilleries, where you’ll enjoy an in-depth tour and tasting experience.

-After lunch, continue to Cardhu Distillery, renowned for its smooth, elegant single malts and rich history.
+After lunch, continue to Cardhu Distillery, renowned for its delicate character and rich whisky heritage.

 The evening is free to relax or explore locally.